Celestial Regge theory: Regge limit

-As discussed above, for crossing-symmetric amplitudes only the even-spin contributions need to be considered.
+For crossing-symmetric amplitudes only the even-spin contributions need to be considered.
 Nevertheless, in order to keep the discussion general, we will retain both even and odd spins, see appendix \ref{app: Details on the large spin partial amplitudes behavior}.
-Evaluating the contribution of each pole simply reproduces the original discrete sum.

 The final assumption leading to the expected Regge behavior is that $a^{\pm}_J(t)$ are analytic throughout the complex $J$-plane, up to isolated singularities.
-Under this assumption, the contour $\cC$ can be deformed to pick up the relevant residues, leaving a line integral, as discussed in appendix \ref{app: regge pole}.
+Under this assumption, the contour $\cC$ can be deformed to pick up the relevant residues, leaving a line integral, as discussed in appendix \ref{app: regge pole} and schematically depicted in figure \ref{fig: analyticity-in-J}.
 We therefore take

 where $\rho^\pm(t)$ are the theory-dependent residues.
 By contour modification we get